-To make predictions with the IRL-SG, and with more general variants of it that we discuss later, we simulate populations playing the different sessions assuming they behave as the model specifies.
-In particular, we use the simulations to generate the experience levels $e_i$ , and do not use data on the actual initial round actions or the payoffs that people actually received.
-We initialize a large population of individuals, all with $e_i(1) = 0$ .
+We do not have an analytic solution for the probability distribution of time-paths that is generated by the IRL-SG.
+Thus to use the IRL-SG (and more general variants of it that we discuss later) to make predictions, we simulate populations playing the different sessions assuming they behave as the model specifies.
+In particular, we use the simulations to generate the experience levels e_i , and do not use data on the actual initial round actions or the payoffs that people actually received.
+We initialize a large population of individuals, all with $e_i(1) = 0$.
 For a given specification of parameters of the learning model, we randomly match these simulated individuals to play a sequence of supergames.
 After each supergame, the individual experiences are updated according to equation (2), using the simulated values.
-The simulated individuals are then randomly rematched and play the second supergame for the number of rounds it was played in the experimental session.
+The simulated individuals are then randomly re-matched and play the second supergame for the number of rounds it was played in the experimental session.
 So it continues until we have simulated a population playing exactly the same sequence of supergames as in the experimental session, updating the $e_i(s)$ after each supergame.

 Once we have simulated a population, we can calculate either average cooperation or the time path of cooperation, that is the percentage of participants who cooperate in each round 1, 2, ... of any supergame in a given treatment.
-We use the simulations as predictions, and compute the approximate prediction losses and associated standard errors.
+We use the simulations as predictions and compute the approximate prediction losses and associated standard errors.
+12